-As of cloud computing market share, Canalys 2020 report indicates Azure at 17.6%, AWS at 32.4% and Google Cloud with 6% of the market share.
+As workload migration and cloud-native application development intensified, cloud platform solutions investment surged 36% to $47.0 billion in Q2 2021.
+As for cloud computing market share, Canalys 2021 report indicates Azure at 22%, AWS at 37% and Google Cloud with 8% of the market share.

 Technical and business requirements must be the main factors determining your choice.
 Think about the features, application integration, and budget you may need for a cloud solution.
 Your decision should be based on the opportunities the cloud provider offers to reach your business goal.

 We hope that this comparison of cloud services will help you to identify a match for your project.